eramsay20/eramsay20/README.md

 ### Hi there 👋

 <!-- Actual text -->
 I'm a full-time student enrolled in App Academy's full-stack immersive software engineering program!
 I have a passion for learning all about tech, finance and real estate -- and love the rush of adrenaline that comes when solving a challenging problem.
-Check out my favorite projects above to get a sample of what I can do!
-Coming from an investment analyst background, I lean heavily on simplicity and clarity problem solving and like to reflect that in my code.
+Check out my favorite projects above to get a sample of what I can do.
+Coming from an investment analyst background, I lean heavily on simplicity and clarity when problem solving and like to reflect that in my code.
+I hope you find my projects useful!

 If you found value in something I have created or have helpful tips on ways to improve, please feel free to send a message and connect with me on [LinkedIn](https://www.linkedin.com/in/ericramsay/)!